libsabl/context-js/README.md

 1. Define a getter and setter

-   You can also use plain strings or public symbol keys with `withValue` and `value`, but using the following pattern is much better for both runtime and compile type safety:
+   You can use plain strings or public symbol keys with `withValue` and `value`, but using the following pattern is much better for both runtime and compile type safety:

    ```ts
    import { Maybe, IContext, Context, withValue } from '@sabl/context';